 1. Regain emotional balance

 But there are things you can do to help.
 Gaining knowledge and asserting some control will help you (and your loved one) regain your emotional balance; and your ability to begin problem-solving.
+Helping them get out of jail is a good first step.

 2. Phone calls from jail